rsfutch77/rulette/software_descriptions/1-requirements.md

 [ ] 2.4.1 Enforce turn order and prevent out-of-turn actions (2 Points)
 [ ] 2.4.2 Indicate whose turn it is in the UI (1 Point)
 [ ] 2.5 Edge Cases and Error Handling (3 Points)
+[ ] 2.5.1 Handle the following edge cases:
+    - Deck is empty
+    - Card cannot be drawn due to rule restrictions
+    - Player attempts to act out of turn
+    - Player disconnects during their turn
+    - Invalid or duplicate player actions
-[ ] 2.5.1 Handle cases where a deck is empty or a card cannot be drawn (2 Points) [ ] 2.5.2 Provide user feedback for invalid actions (1 Point)
+[ ] 2.5.2 Provide user feedback for invalid actions (1 Point)

 [ ] 3.
 Card Types and Rule System (20 Points)
-[ ] 3.1 Card Type Definitions (4 Points)
+[x] 3.1 Card Type Definitions (4 Points)
-[ ] 3.1.1 Define all card types: new rule, rule modifier, flip, swap, clone, prompt (2 Points) [ ] 3.1.2 Specify data structure and properties for each card type (2 Points) [ ] 3.2 Rule Engine Architecture (5 Points)
+[x] 3.1.1 Define all card types: new rule, rule modifier, flip, swap, clone, prompt (2 Points) [x] 3.1.2 Specify data structure and properties for each card type (2 Points) [ ] 3.2 Rule Engine Architecture (5 Points)
 [ ] 3.2.1 Implement a rule engine to manage active rules, their triggers, and durations (3 Points) [ ] 3.2.2 Support stacking and persistence of rules across turns (2 Points)